-4.2.6.
+1.4.6.
 Resource Allocation

-Actual expenditure compared with the projected expenditure for (1) the financial year preceding the current reporting period and (2) the financial year that is the subject-matter of this annual report (referred to below as "2019/20202")
+Actual expenditure compared with the projected expenditure for (1) the financial year preceding the current reporting period and (2) the financial year that is the subject-matter of this annual report (referred to below as "2021/2022")

-Service/ Project 2019/20 2020/2021

-components Projected Actual (Over)/ Projected Actual (Over)/

-Expenditure Expenditure Under Expenditure Expenditure Expenditure Under Expenditure

-Cleaning Services R 306 000 R 306 000 R- R 327 420 R 327 420 R-

-Environmental R- R- R- R 15 000 R 15 000 R -

-Upgrading

-Urban R 5 000 R - R - R 20 000 R 19540 R 460

-Management

-4.3.
+Service/ Project 2020/2021 2021/2022 components Projected Actual (Over)/ Projected Actual (Over)/ Expenditure Expenditure Under Expenditure Expenditure Expenditure Under Expenditure Cleaning Services R 327 420 R 327 420 R- R 353 600 R 353 520 R 80 Environmental R 15 000 R 15 000 R - R 15 000 R 14 519 R 481 Upgrading Urban R 20 000 R 19540 R 460 R 20 000 R 14 196 R 5 804 Management

+1.5.
 SOCIAL DEVELOPMENT SERVICES

-- 4.3.1.
+1.5.1.
 The social issues of the area are varied and complex and no single plan or approach will adequately address these issues.
 The SWCID coordinates its social intervention actions with the Somerset West Night Shelter to assist in the development of a comprehensive strategy for addressing social issues in conjunction with the City of Cape Town, all relevant social welfare organisations, and institutions.
-Social intervention and development can only be achieved by offering unemployed and/or homeless people an alternative. - 4.3.2.
+Social intervention and development can only be achieved by offering unemployed and/or homeless people an alternative.

+1.5.2.
 Through the development of pro-active programmes to create work opportunities for homeless people the Somerset West Night Shelter have presented the opportunity to direct their work programmes to include cleaning and maintenance services to CIDs.
-These partnerships between CIDs and NGOs create a more cost-effective approach to the provision of a "top-up" service to the municipal cleaning services when large area clean-ups or specific maintenance tasks are required. - 4.3.3.
-Although the intention was to deploy previously homeless people from NGOs for specific clean-up projects in the SWCID area, this plan could not be executed in its entirety in the reporting period, primarily due to the COVID-19 pandemic.
+These partnerships between CIDs and NGOs create a more cost-effective approach to the provision of a "top-up" service to the municipal cleaning services when large area clean-ups or specific maintenance tasks are required.

-4.3.4.
+1.5.3.
 Resource Allocation

-Actual expenditure compared with the projected expenditure for (1) the financial year preceding the current reporting period and (2) the financial year that is the subject-matter of this annual report (referred to below as "2020/2021")
+Actual expenditure compared with the projected expenditure for (1) the financial year preceding the current reporting period and (2) the financial year that is the subject-matter of this annual report (referred to below as "2021/2022")

-Service/ Project 2019/20 2020/21 components Projected Actual (Over)/ Projected Actual (Over)/ Expenditure Expenditure Under Expenditure Expenditure Expenditure Under Expenditure Social Services R 16 000 R 11 500 R 4 500 R40 000 R 36500 R 3 500
+Service/ Project 2020/21 2021/22 components Projected Actual (Over)/ Projected Actual (Over)/ - Expenditure Expenditure Under Expenditure Expenditure Expenditure Under Expenditure Social Services R40 000 R 36500 R 3 500 R 40 000 R 31 656 R 8 344